marianpekar/maze-escape/README.md

 When you move, baba moves.
 Escape from maze before baba finds you.

-A minimalistic console game combines recursive backtracker, A* pathfinding and fractal brownian motion.
+A minimalistic console game combines recursive backtracker, A* pathfinding and fractal Brownian motion.

 ## Default Controls